 Agriculture is the main cause of habitat loss — it currently takes up 50% of all habitable land on Earth, and most of this (77%) is used for rearing livestock.
 In fact, livestock now make up a staggering 60% of all mammalian biomass on Earth — another 36% is humans, and only 4% is wild mammals.
 Farmed poultry make up 70% of the biomass of all birds, with wild birds making up only 30%.

 Overexploitation of nature through deforestation, overfishing, bush meat hunting, and the trade in wild species, including poaching, is also endangering countless wild plant and animal species.

 Animals with very specialized needs that are living in the fastest changing habitats, such as polar bears, are particularly hard-hit.
 Ocean warming is hurting marine species too, including through coral bleaching.
-Climate change is also affecting the timing of seasonal events such as egg laying, insect emergence and flowering, meaning co-dependent species are at risk of falling out of synch.
+Climate change is also affecting the timing of seasonal events such as egg laying, insect emergence, and flowering, meaning co-dependent species are at risk of falling out of sync.